DHTMLX/docs-todolist/docs/api/events/unassignuser_event.md

 ### Description

-@short: fires when a user is unassigned from a task
+@short: Fires when a user is unassigned from a task

 ### Usage